 More patients over age 70 receive kidney transplants

-Patients are evaluated for frailty.
-If the patient starts out on the frail side, they may not be able to recover adequately from the surgery.
+These older patients are evaluated for frailty.
+If the patient starts out on the frail side, they may not be able to recover adequately from the transplant surgery.
 Patients are also monitored more frequently to maintain their candidacy on the waitlist.
 A patient’s condition five years after listing at age 70 may be far different than a patient listed at age 40.

-“Kidneys are a scarce resource that needs to be properly allocated.
+“Kidneys are a scarce resource that need to be properly allocated.
 But there are a lot of functional 70-plus-year-olds who could still have a quality-of-life benefit from a kidney transplant.
 We want to give them a fair shot.
-Age should not be the only reason someone does or does not get a kidney transplant,” Dr. Martinez says.
+Age should not be the only reason someone does or does not get a kidney transplant,” Dr. Bayer says.